 Another great example of mixing genres is the Korean horror film The Wailing.
 The movie is set in a small village in Korea beset by a mysterious disease that causes people to go mad and violently kill others.
 A woman named Jong-Goo is tasked with investigating the disease, and he enlists the help of a shaman named Il-Gwang.
 As they delve deeper into the mystery, they discover that the disease may be caused by an evil spirit known as “The Sadako.”

 You would think this would be a light-hearted comedy based on the main character.
 He is overweight, clumsy, and awkward.
-However, in the film, he deals with a supernatural being taking over people’s bodies.
-The change from light-hearted moments to extreme graphic scenes is very impactful and leaves the audience in shock.
+However, he deals with a supernatural being taking over people’s bodies in the film.
+The change from light-hearted moments to extreme graphic scenes is very impactful and shocks the audience.
 The Wailing does a great job of changing up the genre from comedy to horror from scene to scene.
 This is not easy to do.
-Those that are not fans of comedy in their horror films…don’t worry, the next movie might be just up your alley.
+Those not fans of comedy in their horror films…don’t worry; the next movie might be just up your alley.